evans-manyala/AirBnB_clone/README.md

 ### run test in non-interactive mode

-To run the tests in non-interactive mode, and discover all the test, you can use the command:
+To perform the tests in non-interactive mode, use the command:

 ````bash
 python3 -m unittest discover tests```